FamilySearch/GEDCOM.io/_pages/migrate.md

 ---
-title: Migrating 5.5.1 to 7.0
+title: Migrating v5.5.1 to v7.0
 permalink: /migrate/
 toc: true
 toc_label: "Issues on this Page"
 toc_sticky: true
 ---
-# How do I replace GEDCOM 5.5.1 tags that were removed in GEDCOM 7.0?
+# How do I replace GEDCOM 5.5.1 tags that were removed in FamilySearch GEDCOM 7.0?

 ## ROMN, FONE